hoomexsun/s550_glyph_correction/README.md

 # s550_glyph_correction 🏁

-Glyph Font s-550 used along with srilipi for typing Bengali/Bangla script in Meiteilon is not unicode compatible.
-This project makes it possible to correct the glyphs into unicode compatible.
-Also includes resources.
+Srilipi and the Glyph Font s-550, which were utilized to type the Bengali/Bangla script in Meiteilon, are incompatible with Unicode.
+This project facilitates the conversion of glyphs to unicode characters.
+Resources are included as well.

 🏁 This repository is fully developed!